Studio Building (Toronto): History

 Financed by Lawren Harris, heir to the Massey-Harris farm machinery fortune, and Dr. James MacCallum, the Studio Building was conceived as a nonprofit facility where the rents were pegged at $22 per month, a level that would cover only expenses.
 Harris and MacCallum intended the building to be a living, meeting, socializing and, most importantly, a working facility for artists to foster and promote a uniquely Canadian art movement based largely on portraying the landscape of the country.

-The building, located at 25 Severn Street in Toronto, was designed by Arts and Crafts architect Eden Smith.
+The building was designed by Arts and Crafts architect Eden Smith.
 Harris, overseeing construction of the building, was too busy to concentrate on his own artistic endeavours and loaned his own studio space, over the Commerce Bank branch at the northwest corner of Yonge and Bloor streets, to a newly arrived Montrealer, A.Y.
 Jackson.
 Construction was completed in January 1914.

 Tom Thomson was another of the first residents of the building.
 The epitome of the starving artist, he had been persuaded to quit the Grip Ltd art design agency, take up residence in the Studio Building, and devote his energies, full-time, to his art.
 MacCallum financially supported Thomson, who initially shared studio 1 with A.Y.
 Jackson, for the first twelve months.
 When Jackson left to work for the government documenting Canadians fighting World War I and Harris departed to be a gunnery instructor, Thomson moved in to share a studio with Franklin Carmichael.
 When Carmichael married and left a few months later, Thomson, still commercially unsuccessful (he would never, in his lifetime, earn enough to make a living from painting alone), could not afford the $22 monthly studio rental fee.
 There was another factor: Thomson had never really enjoyed working in the city, felt that a studio was "pretentious," and wanted to work in an environment closer to his beloved wilderness settings.
 His obvious talent was a great inspiration to the other, older artists, and they were unwilling to see their friend move away.
 MacCallum spent $176 (a considerable sum in those days) to refurbish a workmen's shed on the east side of the building; it was there, for $1 a month, that Thomson spent his last winters.
 (Thomson would spend the summers in Algonquin Park as a ranger and fire-fighter and then decamp, during the winter, to Toronto and the Studio Building to work oil sketches made during the summer and fall into full canvases.)